What are cookies and how do we use them?

 - What are cookies and tracking technologies?

-- The cookies and tracking technologies we use now and how to delete them
+- The cookies and tracking technologies we use

 - Our classification of cookies